automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eustreptospondylus.md

 # Eustreptospondylus
-## Description: A close cousin of Megalosaurus.
+## A close cousin of Megalosaurus.